-Companies should disclose details on their climate contributions, including the basis for determining the volume of their financial contributions, the amount that they contribute each year, the recipients and the anticipated or measured impacts.
-It is critical that communication around these climate contributions avoids any implication that they serve to offset the actual emissions of the company.
+Companies should disclose details on their climate contributions, including the basis for determining the volume of their financial contributions, the amount that they contribute each year, recipients of funding and the anticipated or measured impacts of funded projects or programmes.
+It is critical that communication around these climate contributions steers clear of any implication that they serve to offset the actual ongoing emissions of the company.